YuriNiella/RSP/README.md

 **getAreas()**

 Obtains the in-water areas (in squared meters) for the tracked animals, either at monitored group or track levels.
-The countour levels of interest from the dBBMMs can be set, and by default the **50%** and **95%** contours are used.
+The contour levels of interest from the dBBMMs can be set, and by default areas are calculated for the **50%** and **95%** contours.

 **getOverlaps()**